ifm/documentation/ApplicationNotes/Docker/gpu.md

 ## Using the GPU of the VPU

 The VPU provides substantial GPU (Graphical Processing Unit) power to the user.
 The best way to experience this is using CUDA and the samples from NVIDIA.
 To do so, we are building a container with the sample files from NVIDIA, push it to the VPU and execute it.
+This, however is not enough.
+Docker is not using/accessing the GPU power if not specified.
+We need to activate this to via the right runtime.

 ## Dockerfile